Who we are

-Our mission is to be a cancer resource network that educates and supports the Indian American community.
+Our mission is to be a cancer resource network that educates and supports the South Asian community.

-Every Indian American reduces cancer risk by maintaining a healthy lifestyle, and no Indian American travels the cancer journey alone.
+Every South Asian reduces cancer risk by maintaining a healthy lifestyle, and no South Asian travels the cancer journey alone.

 Promote awareness of prevention, diagnosis and treatment options